uditgupta115/telecom_cms/README.md

 # Test Cases #

-# written a few test cases to validate the app data because of time constraint only, I have limited myself like can write testcases for validating the API endpoints payload
+### written a few test cases to validate the app data because of time constraint only, I have limited myself like can write testcases for validating the API endpoints payload. ###